MrBounty/Data_portfolio/House prices/README.md

 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques

-My model for this competition used deep learning technique and neural network.
-I used python keras packages
+For this challenge, I utilized deep learning techniques and a neural network approach using the Keras package in Python to develop a solution for predicting the sale price of houses.

 # Import packages
 ```python